rk1184219/Rahul-project/README.md

 # Rahul-project
 This is my first repository.
 <br>
-Author- Rahul yadav.
+Author- Rakesh yadav.
 <br>
-Design by - apana project.
+Design by - apna project.